PavelDeuce/difference-generator/README.md

 ## Description

-Compares two configuration files and shows a difference.
+Compares two configurations files and shows a difference.

 Install